 7.44 The Local Plan makes provision for the minimisation of greenhouse gas emissions and adaption to the effects of climate change, particularly through Policy ST50: Reducing Carbon Emissions, Climate Change Mitigation and Adaptation, which requires all new developments to be designed and built in a sustainable way, increasing energy efficiency and avoiding pollution.
-In addition, Policy ST51: Renewable and Low Carbon Energy Generation supports development proposals for renewable and low carbon energy.
+In addition, Policy ST51: Renewable and

+Low Carbon Energy Generation supports development proposals for renewable and low carbon energy.
 Policy ST55: Promoting Sustainable Transport and Active Travel ensures that new development supports improvements to the sustainable transport network and thereby limits transport emissions.
-In addition, Strategic Objective 12 supports low carbon technology and renewable energy, as such it seeks to deliver increased climate change resilience and mitigation in the District, while Strategic Objective 13 aims to reduce the need to travel by car and supports sustainable transport.
+In addition, Strategic Objective 11 supports low carbon technology and renewable energy, as such it seeks to deliver increased climate change resilience and mitigation in the District, while Strategic Objective 12 aims to reduce the need to travel by car and supports sustainable transport.

 - 7.45 Policy ST1: Bassetlaw Spatial Strategy directs most new housing development to Worksop, Retford and Harworth.
 Focussing development at these main centres should increase accessibility to services and facilities, reducing the need to travel, particularly by private car, and encourage walking and cycling, thereby limiting transport-related greenhouse gas emissions.
-However, the spatial strategy also directs some new housing to Bassetlaw Garden Village.
-Policies ST4: Bassetlaw Garden Village and ST6: Cottam Priority Regeneration Area require development to include the provision of some services and facilities, as well as walking, cycling and public transport routes through the development and an onsite public transport facility, although it is acknowledged that development in these locations is unlikely to be entirely self-sufficient.
+Policy ST6: Cottam Priority Regeneration Area requires development to include the provision of some services and facilities, as well as walking, cycling and public transport routes through the development and an onsite public transport facility, although it is acknowledged that development in this location is unlikely to be entirely self-sufficient.
 As such, residents in these locations may still need to travel to access work or larger facilities and contribute to transport-related greenhouse gas emissions. - 7.46 Furthermore, several Local Plan policies are expected to have minor negative effects on climate change by potentially increasing car usage, and thereby associated greenhouse gas emissions, including Policy ST2: Rural Bassetlaw, Policy ST5: Worksop Central Area and Policy ST54: Transport Infrastructure, as well as some of the site allocation policies and Policy ST56: Safeguarded land.
 However, these site allocation policies encourage low carbon design and so would have mixed effects overall.
 The scale of development proposed by the Local Plan will result in a net increase in District-wide emissions, although the Local Plan will help to minimise these by enabling forward planning for sustainable transport. - 7.47 Overall, a cumulative mixed (minor positive and minor negative) effect is likely in relation to climate change.
 This is expected to be permanent and long-term.